 Students came from Japan, China, and Korea.

-The term should be capitalized only if it is part of an official title.
+Capitalize only if the term is part of an official title.

 The eighth annual Management Conference was a success.
 The conference had more participants than ever before.

-Course titles are spelled out, capitalized, and set off with commas in news and feature stories.
-In other instances, such as website text, use the following abbreviations:
+Course titles are spelled out and capitalized in first references in news and feature stories.
+Use a colon between the course number and course title.
+In other instances, such as secondary references or website text, use the following abbreviations followed by the course number:

 EMBA Executive Master of Business Administration